TheVisualHub/VisualFactory/UltimateSmoothMD/README.md

 ChimeraX --script "/path/to/UltimateSmoothMD6.py --smooth_strategy 5 --smooth_mode adaptive"
 ```

-You can also omit arguments and simply drag-and-drop the script onto ChimeraX GUI.
-Additional examples:
+You can also omit arguments and simply drag-and-drop the script onto ChimeraX GUI:

 Example 1 — simple manual smooth strategy:
 ```text